naiplawan/movie-crud-next/README.md

 # Movie-CRUD-App
 This is a JavaScript/React project that allows users to search for movies and add them to a cart.

+## Features

+This project includes the following features:
+-   Search for movies by name using the TMDB API
+-   Add movies to a cart
+-   View the cart and remove movies from it also can clear the cart
+-   Display movie posters using the  `next/image`  component
+-   Use React hooks to manage state and handle user interactions
+-   Use CSS modules to style components

 ## Installation
 To install this project, you will need to have Node.js and npm installed on your system.